Search

 Business people are talking in a meeting.

-This is an introductory guide to inclusive language, written for employers and HR professionals.
-Learn what inclusive language is, why it’s so important, and how to foster inclusive language at work.
+This is an introductory guide to inclusive language.
+Learn what it is, why it’s so important, and how to foster it at work.

 If you’re striving to create a safe, inclusive, and respectful company culture, you cannot overlook the role of language.